Odden69/Miller_and_Davies/README.md

 All through the development process the site has been undergoing manual testing to confirm the intended functionality.
 Unfortunately I missed a major functionality flaw in pagination, which would have taken too much time to correct by the time I noticed it, and therefore resulted in a [bug left](#remaining-bugs).

 The **mail function** was tested by entering temporary email addresses and the **payment function** was tested with a 4242 4242 4242 4242 credit card and confirmed on Stripe, both with successful results.
+Unfortunately I had an incident with a double payment in the and which would need further investigations.

 ### Testing User Stories from User Experience (UX) Section
 All user stories in the [user story document](documentation/user_stories.md) has been tested and confirmed after implementation, apart from the ones marked with a "-", which will be implemented at a later stage.